ibm-cloud-docs/Cloudant/offerings/bluemix.md

 The {{site.data.keyword.cloudant_short_notm}} team recommends that you use IAM access controls for authentication whenever possible.
 If you are using {{site.data.keyword.cloudant_short_notm}} legacy authentication, it is recommended that you use [API keys](/docs/services/Cloudant/api/authorization.html#api-keys){: new_window} rather than account-level credentials for programmatic access and replication jobs.
 {: important}

-## High availability, disaster recovery, and backup
+## High availability, disaster recovery, and backup in a data center
-{: #high-availability-disaster-recovery-and-backup}
+{: #high-availability-disaster-recovery-and-backup-in-a-data-center}

 To provide high availability (HA) and disaster recovery (DR) within a data center, all data is stored in triplicate across three separate physical servers in a cluster.
 You can provision